ehrun32/NLGraphProject/README.md

 This work evaluates modern **reasoning-tuned large language models (LLMs)** such as **DeepSeek R1**, **Claude 3.7 Sonnet**, and **OpenAI o3-mini** across several graph problems: **cycle detection**, **maximum flow**, and **GNN**.
 Only did those 3 due to cost measurements.

-I gratefully acknowledge the NLGraph authors and build directly on their benchmark and codebase.
+I gratefully acknowledge the NLGraph authors and build directly on their benchmark and codebase

 ---